learner-codec/Intelligent-bin/README.md

 # Intelligent-bin
 ### Intelligent waste-bin for Smart cities.
 A project to develop an AI solution to waste management in Smart Cities (Jiangsu, Huaian, HYIT)
-This Project is funded my Huaian Municipial Govt, There are two deployed Bins, One In a small community area near Wanda plaza and another Downstairs of School of Computer and Software Engineering LAB
+There are two deployed Bins, One In a small community area near Wanda plaza and another Downstairs of School of Computer and Software Engineering LAB
-This Video was made as a demonstration of The *Intelligent Bin*
+This Video was made as a demonstration of The *Intelligent Bin* Installed In the LAB
 ```
 For The Instructions and Design Of the project please contact me
 ```